XplaiNLP/xplainlp.github.io/content/authors/Dr. Nils Feldhus/_index.md

 ---
 # Display name
-title: Dr. Vera Schmitt
+title: Dr. Nils Feldhus

 # Full name (for SEO)
-first_name: Vera
+first_name: Nils
-last_name: Schmitt
+last_name: Feldhus

 # Username (this should match the folder name)
 authors:
-  - Dr. Vera Schmitt
+  - Dr. Nils Feldhus

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Head of XplaiNLP Research Group
+role: Senior Researcher

 # Organizations/Affiliations
 organizations: